Why Workplace Drug Testing Is Needed

 Drinking alcohol and misusing drugs can bring detrimental effects to an individual’s job performance.
 However, many people still drink alcohol and take drugs for a variety of reasons.
 Some drink occasionally to socialize, to feel ease, to get drunk and forget problems.
 Some simply drink because everybody does it.
 At some point, people take drugs to feel high and avoid feeling drowsy during duty hours, especially during night shifts.

 What employees do not realize are the side effects of drugs on their job performance.
-This is the reason why every workplace is encouraged to at least have a drug test program.
-The following are the effects of alcohol or drug use on job performance by phase.
+This is the reason why every workplace is encouraged to research the benefits of having a random drug test program.

 During the first phase, a person may drink alcohol to relieve tension, increase tolerance to alcohol, or cover up any insecurity.
 At first try, a person who awakens from alcohol or drug use experience memory blackout and lie about the use.

 - Overreaction to criticisms (i.e. a person may be too defensive upon accuse)